michellem05/csc235-HW1/README.md

- # The project was to create a website called Butterfly World.
+# Homework #1 was to create a website called Butterfly World.